toan512/ggg_test/README.md

 2. Right click with element in amazon.com website
 3. Choose 'inspect'
 4. Active tab 'Network'
-5. Reload website, and check blue color in image below (?th=1 just a first request)
+5. Reload website, and click request has "Request URL" from "https://www.amazon.com", you can see in image red color
 6. Copy cookie value and paste in .env Variable AMAZON_COOKIE.
 Example : AMAZON_COOKIE = "cookie_value_here"
 ```

 ![Image Show](https://soistories.one/cv/images/tut.jpg)

 ## Run Laravel :